 Infrastructure near Pasola fields is limited.
 Shade, seating, and restrooms are minimal or nonexistent.
 Timing can shift without notice.
 This is part of the experience.

-Pasola at a Glance: Facts, Benefits, and Considerations
+Pasola at a Glance: Facts and Considerations

 Combining Pasola With Broader Sumba Exploration

 For those interested in nature-based exploration, we often suggest discovering Sumba’s waterfalls and beaches that are accessible from our location.
-These landscapes provide a grounding counterbalance to the intensity of Pasola and reveal another side of the island’s rhythm.
+These landscapes provide a grounding counterbalance to the intensity of Pasola festival and reveal another side of the island’s rhythm.

-How We Help Guests Navigate Pasola Thoughtfully
+How We Guide Guests During the Season of Pasola Thoughtfully

 Our role is often to help guests interpret what they see, connect cultural elements to lived realities, and plan travel flow around unpredictable timing.
 This approach aligns naturally with our belief in sustainable resort travel—where cultural respect matters as much as comfort.